Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 In addition, the Bhul Bhulaiyya complex consists of four significant buildings: Bhul Bhulaiyya, Bara Imambara, Shahi Baoli, and Asafi Mosque.

-Furthermore, each one has its uniqueness which could be sensed by the table above.
+Furthermore, each has its uniqueness, as seen in the table above.

 Inside Bara Imambara ComplexWhat’s so unique?